yousuftufail/Pairs_bootstraping/README.md

-# required modules are as below:
+# Required modules are as below:

 1. numpy
 2. pandas